growilabs/growi-docs/docs/en/guide/features/search.md

 # Search pages
 :::warning
-To use this function, setting up Elastic search as a search DB is required. <!-- Todo: Insert link to elasticsearch settings: Check [this](../admin-guide/admin-cookbook/setting-elasticsearch.md) page to find out how. -->
+To use this function, setting up Elasticsearch as a as a search-engine database is required. <!-- Todo: Insert link to elasticsearch settings: Check [this](../admin-guide/admin-cookbook/setting-elasticsearch.md) page to find out how. -->
 :::

 From the search bar on the top bar of the page, enter a page path, text body, or tags to search for pages.
 (It will not be displayed if the setup is incomplete.)